 Mammograms are used as a screening tool to detect early breast cancer in women experiencing no symptoms and to detect and diagnose breast disease in women experiencing symptoms such as a lump, pain or nipple discharge.
 There are different types of mammograms:

-Starting in the fall of 2018, Carson Valley Medical Center will offer wide-angle 3D mammography (also known as true breast tomosynthesis).
+Carson Valley Medical Center offers wide-angle 3D mammography (also known as true breast tomosynthesis).
 This technology gives everyone their best chance for an early and accurate diagnosis.
 The gold standard in breast cancer screening has previously been digital two-dimensional mammography.
 These mammograms suffer, though, from decreasing sensitivity in women with dense breasts, or when breast tissue overlaps.
 The result can be unclear images that leave doctors unsure of what they see, and can lead to cancers being missed.

 - Up to 30 percent of cancers go undetected by standard mammography.